chadrem/tribe/README.md

 - ````on_child_shutdown```` This handler is similar to ````on_child_died````, but for when a child is shutdown cleanly.
 - ````on_parent_died```` This handler is also similar to ````on_child_died```` except for the parent actor.
 Child actors die when their parent dies.

-You should never call the build in command handlers yourself.
+You should never call the built in command handlers yourself.
 They are reserved for the actor system and calling them yourself could result in unexpected behavior.

 ## Messages